jdutronc/Pewlett_Hackard_Analysis/README.md

 ## Summary

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Some 72,458 employees will retire in the next few years (24.2% of the workforce).
+Some 72,458 employees will retire in the next few years (24.2% of the PH workforce).
 Pewlett-Hackard need to plan quickly to replace a huge portion of their workforce, and for that purpose we can exploit the data csv files and format into graphs in pandas using matplotlib.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 Assuming all 72,458 positions will be replaced, the mentorship program would only provide a whopping 46 trainees per mentor, which is clearly insufficient so the criteria of the mentorship program have to be revised to include other senior employees born after 1965.
 We can easily revise the SQL query in pgAdmin to include progressively senior employees born in 1966-1970 until we reach a ratio of 2-4 trainees per mentor.